antimof/UxPlay/README.txt

     UxPlay.
 Using AirPlay, UxPlay can emulate a second display for macOS clients.
--   Support for older iOS clients (such as 32-bit iPad 2nd gen. and iPhone 4S, when upgraded to iOS 9.3.5 or later), and a Windows AirPlay-client emulator, AirMyPC.
+-   Support for older iOS clients (such as 32-bit iPad 2nd gen. and iPhone 4S, when upgraded to iOS 9.3.5 or later), plus a Windows AirPlay-client emulator, AirMyPC.
 -   Uses GStreamer plugins for audio and video rendering (with options to select different hardware-appropriate output "videosinks" and